Nairolf138/GestMat/backend/README.md

 `<API_PREFIX>/auth/refresh`.
 The endpoint expects a secure refresh token (for example stored in an HTTP-only cookie) and responds with `{ token }` containing a fresh JWT.

+### Authentication cookie configuration

+- **Secure flag**: The `secure` attribute is enabled automatically when `API_URL` starts with `https://`.
+When the API is served over plain HTTP (local development), cookies are sent without the `secure` flag so browsers will accept them.
+- **SameSite policy**: `COOKIE_SAME_SITE` defaults to `lax`.
+Set it to `none` when the frontend and backend use different domains or when embedding the app inside a mobile/webview context where cross-site requests must carry authentication cookies.
+- **Recommended cross-domain/mobile setup**: Serve the API over HTTPS, set `API_URL` to its public HTTPS URL and set `COOKIE_SAME_SITE=none`.
+Also ensure `CORS_ORIGIN` lists the consuming origins and that requests are sent with credentials enabled so refresh tokens are transmitted.

 To enable email notifications, set `SMTP_URL` in `.env` with a valid SMTP connection string.
 When `NOTIFY_EMAIL` is provided, it becomes the sender and